megrawlab/IndeCut/README.md

 7. The cut norm estimates for each algorithm  will be saved into `results` directory (`results/$graphname.cutnorms.txt`).

+## Troubleshooting
+* comoFinder compile error:
+  ** Why: This happens for two reasons: 1) The java is not installed, or 2) Installed java version is older than 1.8 ** Solution: Install java or update it to newest version

 ### datasets
 Human regulatory network is published under Encode project and we downloaded it from: `http://encodenets.gersteinlab.org`.